bdesham/pluralize/README.md

 Pluralize was created by [Benjamin Esham](http://esham.io).

 This project is [hosted on GitHub](https://github.com/bdesham/pluralize).
-Please feel free to submit issues and pull requests.
+Please feel free to submit pull requests.

 ## License